 2. Decrease oil production.

 The Fix: Avoiding dairy.
 For women, certain birth control pills and/or a pill called spironolactone can help.
-This is the main way that isotretinoin (Accutane) works.
+This is the main way that isotretinoin (Accutane) works but spironolactone is a lower-cost option.

 3. Fight Propionibacterium acnes to prevent overpopulation and stimulation of the body's defense system.